 | Wire Coat | Texture maintenance | Stripping knife, firm bristle brush |

-If you groom your dog the right way, he or she will stay clean and comfortable.
-These dog bathing tips are good for both new and experienced dog owners on how to groom their pets themselves.
-It talks about how often to do things based on breed and gives step-by-step instructions, tips, and common mistakes.
+Bathing your dog correctly keeps them clean and comfortable.
+These dog bathing tips work for both new and experienced dog owners.
+This section covers how often to bathe based on breed, gives clear step-by-step instructions, and highlights the most common mistakes to avoid.

 Breed-Based Bathing Frequency Chart